Top

 phenology studies & wildflower checklist

-IPF conducted its fifth year of phenology (timing of bloom) studies along the Linkins Lake Trail in 2024.
+IPF conducted its sixth year of phenology (timing of bloom) studies along the Linkins Lake Trail in 2025.
 This study, along with its bi-annual cover composition study near the summit of the Pass in partnership with AGCI, will provide baseline data on the species types, numbers, and timing of bloom of plants living in the alpine and sub-alpine regions of Independence Pass, which will be invaluable in assessing the effects of climate change in our region and in aiding restoration and planting efforts on the Pass.
 (Click on buttons below for this year’s data.)
-IPF also continued its real-time checklist of wildflowers in bloom on the Pass (click here: 2024 Wildflower Checklist).
+IPF also continued its real-time checklist of wildflowers in bloom on the Pass (click here: 2025 Wildflower Checklist), and produced its first Field Guide to the Wildflowers of Independence Pass, available at local bookstores and in quantities greater than 10 by emailing Karin Teague.

 One of the Pass’s loveliest alpine flowers, Pygmy bitterroot, Lewisia pygmaea, had another banner year in 2021